osamaaslam86004/E-Commrace/README.md

 1. One User can Create, Update, Delete and Read many Resume / CV Reference : [GitHub Repo](https://github.com/osamaaslam86004/Resume-API-Backend.git)

-## Cons:
-use `testpass5` as your account password if you want to use Resume API, when registering for E-Commrace

 # How to run this web app: